areppim: information, pure and simple

 Despite their blustering, government executives can't but do more of the same.
 On the spending side, they pursue the aggressive pruning of government expenses, mainly in the social sector, thus lowering the level of service in health, education, justice, transportation, utilities, practically everywhere.
 The national budget becomes an exercise of make-believe following a well-known script.
-After some reasonable resistance, the administration yields to pressure by parliament groups and includes various budget items to obtain the parliament vote, thus mollifying the public demands, the government freezes the corresponding appropriations, postpones expenses sine die, and simply reneges its commitments.
+After some reasonable resistance, the administration yields to pressure by parliament groups and includes various budget items, for the sake of mollifying the opposition and obtaining the parliament vote.
+Thereafter, the government freezes the corresponding appropriations, postpones expenses sine die, and simply reneges its commitments.
 Spending is rubber-stamped only for selected areas.
 No restrictions for the hush-hush military missions in Afghanistan, Kosovo and Central Africa.
-Or to provide the owners of idle motorways and second-rate hospitals, or the developers of pointless bullet-trains with juicy rents.
+Or to provide with juicy rents the owners of idle motorways and second-rate hospitals, or the developers of pointless bullet-trains.
 Or to finance futile projects expected to yield patronage opportunities to the political caste.
-Elsewhere it is chaos.
+Elsewhere let it be chaos.
 Trains do not run for want of material or simply fall apart on the tracks.
 New pensioners are not paid, for lack of clerks to process their files.
 Surgeries are indefinitely postponed for shortage of medical teams.
 Oncology patients wait in the corridors because the wards remain closed.
 Maintenance of roads and bridges have to wait for better days.
 In the meantime the more decrepit ones collapse , leaving behind a trail of wrecked vehicles and drivers.
 Medical prescriptions cannot be issued because software systems are out of service.
 Schools become a purgatory for pupils, officials and teachers alike.
 Issuance of identity cards and other official papers is halted by failing software systems.
 And so on.
 A sure prescription for ruining the nation's strengths and to further plunge public and private agents in debt down the road.